reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 }

 ```
 During invocation of the child modules, we are using the `module` construct with a `source` argument containing the path of the child modules `application` and `storage`.
 Here we are using the local directory to store our modules.
-Other than the local path, we can also use different [source types](https://www.terraform.io/docs/language/modules/sources.html) like a `terraform registry`, `github`, `s3`, etc to reuse modules published by other individuals or teams.
-When using remote sources, terraform will download these modules when we run `terrafom init` and store them in the local directory.
+Other than the local path, we can also use different [source types](https://www.terraform.io/docs/language/modules/sources.html) like a `terraform registry`, `GitHub, `s3`, etc to reuse modules published by other individuals or teams.
+When using remote sources, terraform will download these modules when we run `terraform init` and store them in the local directory.

 ### Terraform Cloud and Terraform Enterprise